 - Omega 3 Fatty Acids

 They are also high in fiber, and while we aren’t big proponents of needing a minimum dose of daily fiber, it can be beneficial to digestive health, helping with bowel regularity.
-You can check out this article to get some more insight into chia seeds benefits as well as other ways to use them.

 Homemade Grits Are Easier Than You Think!